jamesmh/coravel/Docs/Mailing.md

 Using a razor view to send e-mails is done using the `View(string viewPath, T viewModel)` method.

 The type of the `viewModel` parameter must match the type of your Mailable's generic type parameter.
 For example, a `Mailable<UserModel>` will have the method `View(string viewPath, UserModel viewModel)`.
-Coravel will automatically bind the model to your view so you can generate dynamic content (just like using `View` inside your MVC controllers).
+Coravel will automatically bind the model to your view so you can generate dynamic content (just like using `View()` inside your MVC controllers).

 For views that do not require a view model, just inherit your Mailable from `Mailable<string>` and use `View(string viewPath)`.

-Ex.

 ```
 public class MyMailable : Mailable<string>